vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 In Peakboard Designer, we create a new Flow project.

-We create three variables to match the Hub Variables.
+We create three local variables that match the Hub Variables.
 We use the same names and data types.

 We also connect each variable to their respective Hub Variables:
 1. Edit the variable.
 1. Go to the *Peakboard Hub* tab
 1. Under *Peakboard Hub Variables*, select the corresponding Hub Variable.

-This makes it so that the Hub Variables automatically updates to the values in our local variables.
+This syncs our local variables with the Hub Variables.
+Whenever a Hub Variable updates, the corresponding local variable automatically updates.

 ![image](/assets/2025-09-01/030.png)